-You can also right-click on objects within the top-level folders to view more information on that object or carry out actions specific to that object.
-For example, right-clicking on a table of imported drillhole data reveals a menu showing possible actions:
+You can right-click on data objects within the top-level folders to view more information on that object or carry out actions specific to that object.
+For example, right-clicking on a table of imported drilling data reveals a menu showing possible actions:

 When a bold option appears in the right-click menu, as Open does in the menu above, that option can also be selected by double-clicking on the object.

 You can select more than one object in the project tree by holding down the Shift key or the Ctrl key while clicking.
 This is useful for viewing or deleting multiple objects at once.